-Tigers Will In All Settings In the Classroom On the Bus At the Bus Stop In the Hall In the Cafeteria In the Bathroom On the Playground Be Safe Keep hands, Remain seated Stay in the Walking feet Report spills Follow Bathroom Keep hands, feet, and objects designated area Basics feet, and to self Face forward Keep hands, Follow Line Sit on your objects to self feet, and Basics bottom One person per Use the Use walking Use your quiet objects to self stall/bathroom equipment feet voice Get only on the Use table properly school bus manners Woodchips stay Be where you Keep hands, Go straight on the ground belong feet, and home or Stay in the c + 1 objects to self designated approved areas Every Teacher place Lining up basics Be Respectful Use kind words defines rules based on: Be Safe Be Respectful Be Responsible Listen to the Take care of Voices off so Eat quietly driver other's others can Give others Take turns Follow property learn Use table privacy directions Keep the bus Follow Line manners Be a good clean Use kind words Basics Respect neighbor Be a good Be a good bathroom neighbor Be kind to all neighbor property Be Responsible Use materials Take your Keep the bus Keep an eye Use table Follow Bathroom Take care of appropriately belongings with stop clean out for others manners Basics own things you · Keep school Get on the Be on time for Return to Clean up Return to class- Be a problem- neat and clean correct bus the bus class promptly after yourself line promptly solver Watch for Keep track of your stop Take your Follow Line Take care of Lining up basics your belongings belongings Basics your lunch card
+Tigers Will In All Settings In the Classroom On the Bus At the Bus Stop In the Hall In the Cafeteria In the Bathroom On the Playground Keep hands, Remain seated Stay in the Walking feet Report spills Follow Bathroom Keep hands, feet, and objects designated area Basics feet, and to self Face forward Keep hands, Follow Line Sit on your objects to self feet, and Basics bottom One person per Use the Use walking Use your quiet objects to self stall/bathroom equipment Be Safe feet voice Get only on the Use table properly school bus manners Woodchips stay Be where you Keep hands, Go straight on the ground belong feet, and home or Stay in the с. т.
+I objects to self designated approved areas Every Teacher - place Lining up basics Use kind words defines rules based on: Listen to the Take care of Voices off so Eat quietly based on: driver other's others can Give others Take turns Follow Be Safe property learn Use table privacy Be Respectful directions Keep the bus Follow Line manners Be a good Be Respectful clean Use kind words Basics Respect neighbor Be a good Be Responsible Be a good bathroom - neighbor Be kind to all neighbor property Use materials lse materials Take your Keep the bus Keep an eye Use table Follow Bathroom Take care of appropriately belongings with stop clean out for others manners Basics own things you Be Responsible Keep school Get on the Be on time for Return to Clean up Return to class- Be a problem- neat and clean correct bus the bus class promptly after yourself line promptly solver Watch for Keep track of your stop Take your Follow Line Take care of Lining up basics your belongings S belongings Basics your lunch card